slugbyte/bash-and-gpp/README.md

 All week I've been spending my free time, trying to find a solution to writing more modular `$SHELL` scripts.
 I mostly came up with a pile of super sketchy hacks that wreeked of [code smell](https://en.wikipedia.org/wiki/Code_smell).
 Eventually I decited that I had no reason to re-solve a problem that has allready been solved, really well.
 I just needed a preprocessor that wasnt biased about the _language_ or _content_ of my code.
 I needed [general-purpose preprocessor](http://en.nothingisreal.com/wiki/GPP) **(_gpp_)**.

 # Poof Of Concept Overview
-* Write a test for a function `say Hello` that will `echo "hello, $1"` if input is provided or `echo "hello, world"` if no input is provided.
+* Write a test for a function that does not exit and fail it, but will be imported with gpp.
 * Run the test that make sure the test fails.
+* Write a function to pass the test.
+* Write a program that imports that test with gpp and puts it to good use.

 # Getting Started
 ### Setup
 * Create a new directory for this project `mkdir bash-and-gpp && cd bash-and-cpp`.